-This sphere was unfolded during the last magnetic year, from Christmas 1826 to Christmas 1827, when, according to the Secress, it melted away, and gave place to a new one; whilst all that had been permanently good in its experiences was woven into the life-sphere.
+This sphere was unfolded during the ast magnetic year, from Christmas 1826 to Christmas 1827. when, according to the Secress, it melted away, and gave place to a new one; whilst all that had been permanently good in its experiences was woven into the life-sphere.

 The difference between common and magnetic vigilance, is the same as between the intellectual and the spiritually intuitive life.
 In the former, a man has laid claim to an outward existence, and prosecutes all sorts of intercourse with nature and mankind; in the latter, having abdicated this objectivity, he strains down into the deeps of spiritual life alone.
 In the one, the spiritual faculty is dispersed (like the radiance of the sun) over the external world; in the other, it is concentrated into a focus, which illumines all the sphere of existence.
-In the first, the varied products of the mind can be summoned before the consciousness, at will; in the second, the productiveness of the mind is in abeyance, and we are allowed a glance into that mystery of numbers, with which the spirit eliminates its products.
+In the first, the varied products of the mind can be summoned before the consciousness, at will; in the second, the productiveness of the mind is in abeyance, and we are allowed this issues the radiance towards the cenucts.

 Somnambulists say, "I feel-I behold;" never, "I understand-I trace-I discover."
 Their communications are not like knowledge acquired, à posteriore, by the understanding; but like direct intuitions.
 Every time a clear-seer pronounces a number, she beholds it (painted) within: the number passes out of the native system of numbers, into the presence of the consciousness, (and that by a peculiar internal impulse,) where it then stands suffused with light.
 When she would speak out of the unknown natural language, she looks upon the charactersfeels their meaning-and then translates the words into her ordinary language, whatever that may be.
-When she prescribes for herself, the properties of all things are clear to her; but only one-or say a few -accord with the internal requirements, and these she at once selects.
-When she foretells the time, henry, and violence of her over the organical type.
+When she prescribes for herself, the properties of all things are clear to her; but only oneor say a few-accord with the internal requirements, and these she at once selects.
+When she foretells the time, frequency, and violence of her own crises, she looks upon her organical type.